Reyna (musical group): Influences

 Musically, Reyna is inspired by Selena, Rolling Stones, The Who, and Sylvan Esso.
 Tegan and Sara, another band composed of two sisters, also inspired Reyna to believe in their project.

 Style

 Reyna's music has been described as "glossy ‘80s-inspired electro-pop" and "euphoric, note-perfect synth-pop" by critics.
 Reyna has described their own music as "fun, danceable and glittery."
+EPs you could at least say goodbye and Limonada have been noted as being more "lo-fi" and less "dance-pop" compared to their previous releases.